rail-posh/raildoc/docs/stack.rst

 This command will do the following:

-  create new library to <dest_library>
+  create new library to demo.

-  create .xil config file
+  create option.xil config file.
+The config file saved as ~/simulation/icc/option.xil

-  run verilog_in to create schematic
+  run verilog_in to create schematic for cell "tench"

-The following files will be created:

-  dest_library: new library that includes new designed created by rail

-  .xil config file: saved in ~/simulation/icc/option.xil